 When speaking about the disabled community, you also hear the word “handicapped”.
 A politically correct term for handicapped is “disabled person”, or “person with a disability”.

 PC Term Google search volume: Politically correct term for disabled?
-(500/month); handicapped or disabled what is politically correct (60); what is the politically correct term for disabled (30); what is the politically correct term for mentally disabled (20); another word for disabled (300); politically correct term for handicapped (100)
+(500/month); handicapped or disabled what is politically correct (60); what is the politically correct term for disabled (30); what is the politically correct term for mentally disabled (20); another word for disabled (300); proper term for disabled (200); politically correct term for handicapped (100); another word for handicapped (100)

 Politically correct term for retardation